Anxiety and High Blood Pressure

 Anxiety Attacks and High Blood Pressure

 Long-term high blood pressure is known as hypertension.
-People with hypertension have an elevated blood pressure at all times.
+People with hypertension have elevated blood pressure at all times.
 Anxiety, though, only causes high blood pressure spikes during acute attacks of anxiety.

-While this doesn't constitute hypertension, anxiety-induced blood pressure increases can damage blood vessels, heart and kidneys if the blood pressure spikes are frequent enough.
+While this doesn't constitute hypertension, anxiety-induced blood pressure increases can damage blood vessels, heart, and kidneys if the blood pressure spikes are frequent enough.
 If anxiety is causing blood pressure spikes daily, damage is a concern.
 This is one of the reasons it's important to seek professional help to keep anxiety symptoms under control.1

 It's also important to remember that frequent anxiety episodes are more likely to cause other unhealthy lifestyle habits such as:

 These unhealthy lifestyle habits can contribute to hypertension.

 Unfortunately, some of the medication people with anxiety take, such as antidepressants, can cause high blood pressure.
 High blood pressure from anxiety medication is associated with: